danielawde9/seo/readme.md

 - Website structure (includes site architecture, navigational elements, and file/URL naming conventions)
 - Current site content assets (includes images, videos, PDF files, white papers, case studies, articles)
 - Ease with which the content and site structure can be modified (involves the CMS and web development teams)
-- Editorial resources and calendar for content development (what content is developed, by whom, and on what timeline)
+- Editorial resources and calendar for content development (what content is developed, by whom, and on what timeline)
 - Competitive landscape

 ## Business Factors That Impact Your SEO Strategy